rhoitjadhav/ml-models-monitor/README.md

 ## Installation

-`install.sh` will install all dependencies required to run this application which includes python 3, pip, sqlite database and other required packages which is defined in requirements.txt.
+`install.sh` will install all dependencies required to run this application which includes python 3, pip and other required packages which is defined in Pipfile.lock file.
 Additionally it will ask you for the permission to install the pacakges.

 ```bash
 ./install.sh